Von Roll Isola USA IncorporatedOther (Former) Names of Site: General Electric - Riverview Facility, Insulating Materials, Inc.

 The work plan was incorporated into the new Consent Order signed with the NYSDEC in June 2001.
 Field work began in September 2001 and included monitoring well and soil boring installation, and soil and groundwater sampling.
 Results of this initial investigation revealed that additional investigations are warranted to delineate soil contamination at depth.

-General Electric is currently conducting additional investigations of groundwater and soil.
-The investigations will also include an assessment of the vapor intrusion potential relating to on-site occupied buildings associated with groundwater contamination.
-Completion of the Remedial Investigation along with selection of remedy is planned by December of 2010 and the issuance of a ROD in late summer 2011.
+General Electric has conducted several investigations of groundwater and soil.
+The investigations included an assessment of the vapor intrusion potential relating to on-site occupied buildings associated with groundwater contamination.
+Completion of the Remedial Investigation along with selection of remedy is planned by December of 2014 and the Record of Decision (ROD) was completed in March 2013.
+The selected remedy for the groundwater is In Situ Chemical Oxidation (ISCO), which will be implemented by 2016.

-While additional work is needed to further delineate on-site contamination and develop potential remedial alternatives, there was sufficient information available from the site investigations, and investigations at adjacent sites, to make Environmental Indicator Determinations.
-A positive Environmental Indicator, Current Human Exposures Under Control, was approved on September 29, 2005 by EPA.
+A positive Environmental Indicator, Current Human Exposures Under Control, was achieved on September 29, 2005.
 Soil contaminants are largely associated with subsurface soils, at depths greater than two feet, and in many cases up to 60 feet below the ground surface.
 There are no open or active burial areas.
 Protection from exposure to soils is provided by established vegetation or asphalt/concrete structures.

 Intensive groundwater investigations, conducted at an adjacent and immediately downgradient industrial facility since 1995, do not indicate upgradient or off-site sources of contamination.
 There is no on-site groundwater usage, and there are no identified targets or receptors located downgradient of the facility.
 Local residents are served by a municipal water supply system.
 The closest well used for drinking water purposes is located more than 3,500 feet downgradient from the site.
 A municipal water system provides potable water and production to the site.